Actipro/WinForms-Controls/Documentation/topics/bars/index.md

 - Command / command link design model allows for total run-time UI customization, just like in Office or Visual Studio.

-- Quick customize mode of menubar and toolbar command links (via holding down of Alt key).
+- Quick customize mode of menubar and toolbar command links (via holding down of <kbd>Alt</kbd> key).

 - A `CommandUpdate` event that is raised periodically allowing for the command states in the user interface to be updated lazily.

-- Complete source code supplied for a fully-functional run-time Customize dialog familiar to users of Microsoft products.
+- Complete source code supplied for a fully-functional run-time **Customize** dialog familiar to users of Microsoft products.

-- BarCommandListBox control that lists commands and allows for run-time customization when used on a Customize dialog.
+- `BarCommandListBox` control that lists commands and allows for run-time customization when used on a **Customize** dialog.

-- BarKeyboardShortcutTextBox that allows for the definition of keyboard shortcuts, including shortcuts that consist of chords.
+- `BarKeyboardShortcutTextBox` that allows for the definition of keyboard shortcuts, including shortcuts that consist of chords.

 - Detailed event model.